JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 For additional information on the properties of (reproducing kernel) Hilbert spaces and the important theorems of Mercer and Bochner, the reader is advised to read Muandet et al. [^Review], Mercer [^Mercer], and Bochner [^Bochner], respectively.
 For examples of learning algorithms that use the implicit representation of data points in kernel methods, such as support vector machine (SVM), gaussian process (GP), and neural tangent kernel (NTK), the reader is referred to read Steinwart & Christmann [^Steinwart], Rasmussen [^Rasmussen], and Jacot et al. [^Jacot], respectively.

-## Kernel Mean Embedding of Marginal Distributions
+## Kernel mean embedding of marginal distributions

 ### From data points to probability measures